mebeim/systrack/README.md

   extract information about implemented syscalls from the symbol table present in the given `vmlinux` ELF, and if debugging information is present, it will also extract file and line number information for syscall definitions.
-  Supplying `--kdir` will help refine and/or correct the location of the definitions, pointing Systrack to the checked-out sources for the right kernel version (the same as the one to analyze).
+  Supplying a `--kdir` pointing Systrack to the checked-out sources for the right kernel version (the same as the one to analyze) will help refine and/or correct the location of the definitions.

-  Systrack can guess the architecture and ABI to analyze, but if the given kernel was built for support for multiple ABIs, the right one can be selected through `--arch`.
+  Systrack can guess the architecture and ABI to analyze, but if the given kernel was built with support for multiple ABIs, the right one can be selected through `--arch`.

   ```none